kimbring2/DeepSoccer/README.md

 <uri>file:///home/[your ubuntu account]/catkin_ws/src/jetbot_soccer/jetbot_gazebo/materials/scripts/gazebo.material</uri>
 ```

-## 4) How to manually send a wheel velocity commands to Jetbot
+## 4) How to manually send a wheel velocity commands
 The range of velocity that can be given to the wheel is 0 to 100.

 - Left Wheel(For robot1, robot2)